Helix (video game): Development

-Helix was designed with as "a video game that happens to burn calories as a side benefit".
+Helix was developed at Ghostfire Games, a video game developer located at Austin, Texas.
+The game was designed with as "a video game that happens to burn calories as a side benefit".
 In order to keep the game under the 40mb size limit imposed by Nintendo, the developers used various technologies such as music visualization instead of custom animation, and used audio compression to fit the 26 songs into the game.
+Ghostfire Games would later develop Rage of the Gladiator before shutting down.

 Reception

 Helix received an 8.0 out of 10 from WiiWare World, saying "as it is, Helix is a refreshing entry into the rhythm action genre and, without a doubt, one of the more worthwhile additions to WiiWare.
 If you weren't a fan of such titles before then we don't expect you to be won over by it, but if you enjoy a fun game that tries something different (and succeeds) then we can heartily recommend Helix to you.
 It is definitely worth the asking price."

 GameFocus were also positive, scoring Helix an 85/100, the reviewer noting "I was blown away by the unique gameplay and simple concept behind the game, which makes this one of the best Wii and downloadable games this year.
 If you enjoy rhythm games this one will be one of your favorites."

 In contrast, IGN gave the game 4.3/10, citing "shallow" motion controls and "blah" visuals, and showing little fondness for the game's techno soundtrack.

 GamingTarget did two reviews of the title due to opposing views by their writers.
 One reviewer found fault with "the lack of precise movement, uneven challenge, and uninspired music selection" of the game, while the other felt that Ghostfire made "a fun, but bare-bones package" and called for a more fleshed-out edition.